itoroukpe/AfriXport/Roles/CEO.md

 * Initial appointment term: **4 years**, renewable based on performance and Board approval.
 * Annual evaluation by the Board based on strategic goal attainment, financial performance, and organizational impact.

----

-Would you like me to create a **one-page executive summary version** of this (formatted for board presentations or inclusion in an AfriXport Governance Framework document)?
-It would highlight only the role summary, 5 priority mandates, and top KPIs in a concise leadership dashboard style.